-- your valid European Health Insurance Card with the initials IT
+- your European Health Insurance Card (EHIC) with the initials IT

 When your cover starts and ends

-If you get medical treatment in Australia before you enrol in Medicare, you may get a Medicare benefit for it.
+If you get medical treatment in Australia before you enrol in Medicare, you might get a Medicare benefit for it.

 Once you enrol, submit your claim.
 We’ll then be able to tell you if you can get a benefit under the agreement or not.